FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 ![](include/SpatRevolution_UserGuide_-235.jpg)

 In the above screenshot, the B-Format Master has been set to be a Folder Parent with 4-Track Channel.
 Reaper channel routing is set on a track by track basis, using the _TrackIO Route_ button of each Track.
-All the Child tracks that route to the Parent can be assigned to one of the four receiving channels on the Parent track.
-In this example, the W is assigned to Track 1 by setting the track Pan to the left and routing to Parent Channels 1-2.
+All the Child tracks that route to the parent can be assigned to one of the four receiving channels on the Parent track.
+In this example, the W is assigned to Track 1 by setting the track Pan to the left and routing to parent Channels 1-2.
 Similarly, the X to Track 2 ( setting the track Pan to the right ).
 The Y Track is assigned to Parent Channels 3-4 and hard panned left and so on.

 Alternatively, an interleaved 4-channel audio file (B-Format audio in this example) can be placed on one Child Track, which has been specified to have 4 channels.

 ![](include/SpatRevolution_UserGuide_-237.jpg)

-Now different interleaved files in the same format can overlap and be composed on the same Track, and they will be summed to the Folder track, and therefore to same virtual source/object in Spat.
+Now different interleaved files in the same format can overlap and be composed on the same Track, and they will be summed to the Folder track, and therefore to the same virtual source/object in SPAT.
 All automation for that source should happen in the Envelope Lanes of the Parent Folder track.

-## Setting up Spat SEND
+## Setting up SPAT SEND

 ![](include/SpatRevolution_UserGuide_-239.jpg)

-Simply insert the Spat SEND plug-in on a Parent Track.
+Simply insert the SPAT SEND plug-in on a Parent Track.
-This means that as the composition grows, you may have multiple Child tracks sending different audio material to the same virtual source/object in Spat, through one SEND plug-in on the Parent Folder Track.
+This means that as the composition grows, you may have multiple Child tracks sending different audio material to the same virtual source/object in SPAT, through one SEND plug-in on the Parent Folder Track.

 This is the least complicated way to build up a large project because the automation for the spatialization is managed in one place even though source material may be different at different stages of the composition.
-It is maybe not always necessary to have a different Spat SEND source/objects for every single audio file.
+It is maybe not always necessary to have a different SPAT SEND source/objects for every single audio file.
-The source automation can change in the envelope lanes of the Parent Folder, making it so that one Spat SEND is shared by child tracks with the same format.
+The source automation can change in the envelope lanes of the Parent Folder, making it so that one SPAT SEND is shared by child tracks with the same format.
 This will make more sense in practice.

-Check the number of channels streamed between plug-in and Spat.
+Check the number of channels streamed between plug-in and SPAT.
 Press on the little COG wheel icon at the top corner of the SEND plug-in to open the plug-in preference menu.
-The Spat _IO Config_ should have inherited the Channel count of the Track, which you have specified in the _TrackIO_ of the Reaper Track.
+The SPAT _IO Config_ should have inherited the Channel count of the Track, which you have specified in the _TrackIO_ of the Reaper Track.

 In the main page, enable **Local Audio Path**.
-If all is well, you will see the SEND appear as an input at the top of the setup environment in your Spat Revolution application.
+If all is well, you will see the SEND appear as an input at the top of the setup environment in your SPAT Revolution application.
-If you do not see it, you can try clicking on _Get send/return_ on the top actions or in *Setup/Pipes/Get send return* to force Spat to look for virtual IO.
+If you do not see it, you can try clicking on _Get send/return_ on the top actions or in *Setup/Pipes/Get send return* to force SPAT to look for virtual IO.

 ![](include/SpatRevolution_UserGuide_-241.jpg)

 In the above screenshot, the Orange ' _BFormat_ ' Send input is the one being routed by the SEND plug on the Parent Track on the previous example.
-At first, it will appear in Spat as a Channel Based input by default - in this case it appeared as a 4.0 QUAD.
-If dealing with ambisonic 1st order such as AmbiX or B-Format, The input stream type in Spat needs tobe assigned manually.
+At first, it will appear in SPAT as a Channel Based input by default - in this case it appeared as a 4.0 QUAD.
+If dealing with ambisonic 1st order such as AmbiX or B-Format, the input stream type in SPAT needs tobe assigned manually.

 ## Optimization